 I chose one of the numbers and made the call.
 And Leonard Copeland answered the phone.
 It’s hard to say who was more surprised—I, to be talking to the man whose 1929 recordings with Roy Harvey represent the definitive country fingerstyle guitar duet; or he, because somebody still cared.
 We spoke about me coming up from Tennessee for a visit, but his health wasn’t good, and neither was my car, so it never happened.

 The sound of Copeland’s guitar, however, has remained iconic in the years since, and my piece “Copeland’s Fancy” reflects that.
 I play this D-major instrumental in what’s known in the American guitar vernacular as Vastopol tuning (aka open D), lowest string to highest, D–A–D–F#–A–D. It’s based around Harvey and Copeland’s “Lonesome Weary Blues” and the one-big-guitar sound that characterized their seamless duets.
 The structure is A–B–C–B, played twice, with an extra A section at the end.
-Notated here are all the main sections; visit AG’s website for a transcription of the entire track.
+Notated here are all the main sections.

 The most important point of technique is the steady, four-beat thumbpicked bass line.
 The open D chord offers a solid tonic-and-fifth pattern, played on strings 6, 5, and 4.
 I throw in an occasional thumb roll, like the one that anticipates the first beat of measure 5.
 Like my early guitar inspirations, Mississippi John Hurt and Sam McGee, I pick with my thumb on the lower strings and my index and middle fingers on the upper notes.
 Whether or not you choose to wear thumb- and fingerpicks as I do, your thumb should be hyperextended (hitchhiker style) and your fingers flexed at each joint.
 It’s common for players to brace their little finger on the face of the guitar in front of the bridge.
 That’s OK, but a free hand is better.